opendaylight/iotdm/onem2mplugins/onem2mbundleloader/README.md

 and none bundle is installed and user is notified about it by error message in the response of the RPC call.

-Example of all provided RPC calls can be found in the Postman collection postman collection example: ./IoTDM_BundleLoader.postman_collection.json
+Examples of all provided RPC calls can be found in the example Postman
+collection: ./IoTDM_BundleLoader.postman_collection.json

 Although the Onem2mBundleLoader is intended to be used to load mainly IoTDM plugins, it can be used for whichever OSGi bundle.